 1527-1528: Parmigianino: The Conversion of St. Paul [Mannerism; Italy]

 The Conversion of St. Paul, also known as The Conversion of Saul, was a common subject for religious paintings.
 According to the New Testament, Saul was persecutor of the early Christians when, while traveling from Jerusalem to Damascus, he was struck blind by a light, fell to the ground and heard the voice of Jesus instruct him to stop persecuting him and follow him instead.
 After the incident, Saul, who regained his sight after several days, changed his name to Paul and became a Christian.
 Parmigianino (the pseudonym of Francesco Mazzola) received a commission to paint the Conversion from Gian Andrea Albio.
 The artist’s Mannerist treatment of the subject emphasizes the supernatural and irrational aspects of the story.
-First, the entire composition is tilted on edge so that the horizon line goes from the lower left to the middle right, indicating that Saul’s stable world view has shifted dramatically.
+The entire composition is tilted on edge so that the horizon line goes from the lower left to the middle right, indicating that Saul’s stable world view has shifted dramatically.
 Saul is on the ground, blind, turning his ear toward the sound of Jesus’s voice.
 The horse from which Saul has fallen takes up the bulk of the space; its body proportions are intentionally distorted and the color and pattern of its hide recall a marble statue.
 Instead of a saddle, the horse has a leopard skin around its middle, a symbol of Saul’s cruelty.
 The Conversion of St. Paul, made with oils on a canvas measuring 5.8 ft. tall by 4.2 ft. wide, is now at the Kunsthistorisches Museum in Vienna.

 1529: Albrecht Altdorfer: The Battle of Alexander at Issus [Northern Renaissance; Germany]